 Menger’s Austrian school, brought forward the theory of marginal utility.
 In essence, how much of an item, consumers are willing to purchase.
 For example, you can buy a toaster once, and be satisfied with its utility as many times as it can be of service.
 If you buy a second toaster, the satisfaction will not be the same as the first one, since you already have one that works.
 So how many toasters would need to be produced, depends on the importance of the toaster itself and how many people would purchase it.

-Value therefore is not placed on the material, labour and costs but on how important the product is.
+Value therefore is not placed on the material, labor and costs but on how important the product is.
 Not only was the free market specializing people and produced more stuff, but since the same people in the free market bought the stuff, they were also deciding what’s important and needed to be produced.
 All without government intervention again, same as with the classical view.

 And the economic cycles kept rising and falling, until the early 20th century, 1929 to be exact, when the great depression hit the world.
-And the cycles needed to be tamed, as they were spiralling out of control.
+And the cycles needed to be tamed, as they were spiraling out of control.

 John Maynard Keynes (Keynesian) introduces measures to counteract the extreme effects and in 1936 writes the book “The General Theory of employment, interest and money”.
 And although the Austrian school debated that these measures tampered with the free market, the consumer’s sentiment became the priority.
 Who would have a positive sentiment to invest in a company, knowing that a recession is around the corner, about every 10 years more or less?
 The answer is nobody, but since companies still needed funding to produce and support the economy, why don’t we try to influence the consumer’s feelings (spending) by policies that tax them (take money out of their hands) when the economy is booming, and tax less (leave money in their hands) to spend during economic downturns and troughs.